UMass Chan Medical School Timeline

 - Embracing online academic publishing in the age of eBooks (October 12, 2012) – To kick off Open Access Week events at the Lamar Soutter Library, Ellen More, PhD, Head of the Office of Medical History and Archives, discusses scholarly electronic publishing.
 Dr. More is the author of the library’s first eBook; A History of the University of Massachusetts Medical School: Integrating Primary Care and Biomedical Research, Part 1.

 - Making rare books available to everyone (September 2, 2011) – Thanks to a large digitization effort, the Lamar Soutter Library provides free and open access to rare medical books through the Medical Heritage Library.

 The following reviews were written by Harvey Fenigsohn between 2007 and 2011.
-The books reviewed here all may be found in the Library’s History of Medicine and History of Women in Medicine and Health Care collections.
-They are available to be checked out from the Lamar Soutter Library.
+The books reviewed here all may be found in the Library’s general collection and are available for checkout.

 Jared Diamond, Guns, Germs, and Steel: The Fates of Human Society, W.W.
 Norton & Company, 1997.
 Reviewed November 2011 by Harvey Fenigsohn.

 Pauline W. Chen, M.D., Final Exam: A Surgeon's Reflection on Mortality, Vintage Books, 1997.
 Reviewed February 2011 by Harvey Fenigsohn.